sagargiradkar/Sagar-Portfolio-s/README.md

 Hey there!
 I'm Sagar Prakash Giradkar, a passionate about web technology with a strong penchant for designing interactive websites.
 My journey in the world of Web Technology has been a dynamic one, marked by a commitment to continuous learning and pushing the boundaries of what's possible.

 ## What's Inside

-This portfolio website serves as a digital canvas showcasing a selection of my projects, each representing a different facet of my skill set and the challenges I've embraced.
+This portfolio website serves as a digital canvas showcasing a selection of my projects, each representing a different facet of my skill set and the challenges I've embraced .

 ## Highlights